OPENDAP/combined/README.md

 the BES will be recompiled since the libdap4 headers, just installed into
 $prefix/include will be seen as new (they are) and this triggers a (re)compile of the whole BES.
-* Running _make check_ is not particularly meaningfull since _check_ in the OLFS
+* Running _make check_ is not particularly meaningful since _check_ in the OLFS
-requires a running server and will run end-to-end tests (but doesn't know how to start the server.
+requires a running server and will run end-to-end tests (but doesn't know how to start the server).
 The _check_ target in libdap and BES is self contained
 * The hyrax-dependencies project uses a completely hand built Makefile and thus lacks some/many/most of the automake targets.
 Running 'make _some target_' will result in an error.
 The only supported standard targets are: all, dist,